Kitty Wilson-Evans: Other media

 The character that Wilson-Evans portrayed as an interpreter inspired a character in the book Colonial Spy by M. C. Beckham.
 She also filmed a scene for The Patriot, but the scene was edited out.
 She regularly worked as a stage actor, performing at venues including Lincoln Memorial University.
 Wilson-Evans co-authored two books about the character, Kessi, whom she created and portrayed at Brattonsville: Kessie's Tales: The Adventures of an African-American Slave Girl in South Carolina (2008) and Old Maw: The Legend of Miss Kessie (2013).

 Awards and recognition

 Wilson-Evans was given the Robert E. Lee Service Award by the Sons of Confederate Veterans in 2008, and may have been the first African American recipient of this award.
-There was a reception held in her honor as part of the 2009 Black History Month celebrations at the University of South Carolina at Lancaster.
+There was a reception held in her honor as part of the 2009 Black History Month celebrations at the University of South Carolina Lancaster.
 Wilson-Evans was one of three recipients of the 2011 Keepers of the Culture Award from York County's Culture and Heritage Museums.
 In 2014, Wilson-Evans was given the Lifetime Achievement Award by the South Carolina African American Heritage Commission.
 In 2017, she received the Medal of Honor in the Arts from Winthrop University's College of Visual and Performing Arts.